sashko-guz/mage/README.md

 ## License

-Project is created for learning purposes and is `NOT RECOMMENDED` to be used `IN PRODUCTION`
+Project is created for learning purposes and is `NOT RECOMMENDED FOR PRODUCTION` usage